7 Wedding Colour Palettes That Will Define 2026

 • Best for: Summer outdoor ceremonies, garden parties, rustic-elegant venues

-• Ontario love: Gorgeous at Muskoka lakeside venues during late-summer golden hour — the natural light does half the styling for you
+• Venue tip: Gorgeous at lakeside and outdoor venues during late-summer golden hour — the natural light does half the styling for you

 5. Earthy Tuscan — Terracotta, Olive, and Mustard